yibo-geomatique/dashboard/Data/Datasources.md

 }

 ## OPENZOOM-UK
+* **status related to dashboard process** : has been identified when searching for documentation of OSMasterMap, not used yet
 * **Documentation** : https://beta.ordnancesurvey.co.uk/products/os-open-zoomstack , english
 * **Feedback** : Analysis and quotation of documentation relevant to SUBDENSE : https://www.ordnancesurvey.co.uk/documents/os-open-zoomstack-technical-specification.pdf?_gl=1*1jxmav3*_ga*NzE3NjU4MTY0LjE2ODEzNjk5Mjk.*_ga_59ZBN7DVBG*MTY4MTM2OTkyOS4xLjAuMTY4MTM2OTkyOS42MC4wLjA.&_ga=2.2835769.808952103.1681369930-717658164.1681369929 , p5 : “Generalised building footprints at both local and district resolutions.
 The local buildings have a unique identifier which can be used to style features distinctly.